 Watch the episode | Order your copy of Clinical Exercise Testing

-Wednesday 12 June 2024
+Wednesday, 12 June 2024

 Access the latest articles in ERJ Open Research

 ERJ Open Research is ERS's fully open access research journal.
-Amongst the latest articles in the journal, you'll find original articles on atrophic and non-atrophic COPD and digital technologies in bronchiectasis physiothearpy services, and research letters on the use of the Lung Flute ECO to assist sputum collection in TB and prematurity-associated lung disease
+Amongst the latest articles in the journal, you'll find original articles on atrophic and non-atrophic COPD and digital technologies in bronchiectasis physiothearpy services, and research letters on the use of the Lung Flute ECO to assist sputum collection in TB and prematurity-associated lung disease.

-Browse the issue in full | Submit to ERJ Open Research
+Browse the issue in full | Submit to ERJ Open ResearchSubmit your proposal for an ERS task force

 The European Respiratory Society (ERS) is now accepting submissions for ERS task force proposals.
 The call provides an opportunity for groups of ERS members to receive funding for the development of clinical practice guidelines, statements and technical standards – important documents that contribute to refining medical care and improving patient experience.